-75. Transnational audits are, or may be, relied upon outside the entity's home jurisdiction for purposes of significant lending, investment or regulatory decisions; this will include all companies with listed equity or debt and other public interest entities which attract particular public attention because of their size, products or services provided.10
+- 75. Transnational audits are, or may be, relied upon outside the entity's home jurisdiction for purposes of significant lending, investment or regulatory decisions; this will include all companies with listed equity or debt and other public interest entities which attract particular public attention because of their size, products or services provided. - 76.
+Before individuals take on the role of an audit professional in transnational audits of historical financial information they should: - (a) satisfy the requirements to take on the role of an audit professional (Section 2 of this IES); and - (b) satisfy the requirements in paragraph 77. - 77.
+The knowledge content of the education and development program for audit professionals involved in transnational audits should cover the following subject areas, for the jurisdictions for which the transnational audit is conducted: - (a) applicable financial reporting and auditing standards; - (b) controlling of multi-location and group audits; - (c) applicable listing requirements; - (d) applicable corporate governance requirements; - (e) applicable national regulatory frameworks; and - (f) the global and local economies and business environments. - 78.
+Audit professionals engaged in transnational audits may find that the application of professional values, ethics and attitudes can be complicated by multiple cultural contexts (e.g., norms, customs, behaviors and expectations).

-PROFESSIONAL DEVELOPMENT FOR ENGAGEMENT PARTNERS RESPONSIBLE FOR AUDITS OF FINANCIAL STATEMENTS (REVISED)

-76. Before individuals take on the role of an audit professional in transnational audits of historical financial information they should:

-(a) satisfy the requirements to take on the role of an audit professional (Section 2 of this IES); and

-(b) satisfy the requirements in paragraph 77.

-77. The knowledge content of the education and development program for audit professionals involved in transnational audits should cover the following subject areas, for the jurisdictions for which the transnational audit is conducted:

-(a) applicable financial reporting and auditing standards;

-(b) controlling of multi-location and group audits;

-(c) applicable listing requirements;

-- (d) applicable corporate governance requirements; - (e) applicable national regulatory frameworks; and

-(f) the global and local economies and business environments.

-78. Audit professionals engaged in transnational audits may find that the application of professional values, ethics and attitudes can be complicated by multiple cultural contexts (e.g., norms, customs, behaviors and expectations).
+TAC Guidance Statement 1 - revised April 2006.